digitale-kunst/website/src/content/pages/diplomas.md

 ---

 # Diplomas Winter Term 2024
-Three diploma projects are on show at the Digitale Kunst exhibition and as part of the Angewandte Festival / AAA (Angewandte Abschluss Arbeiten).<br/>
+Three diploma projects are on show at the Digitale Kunst exhibition and as part of the AAA (Angewandte Abschluss Arbeiten).<br/>

 Stefan Krische<br/>
 Emanuel Spurny<br/>